norahlo/sstave/README.md

 sstave
 ======

-Simple/Sophisticated Tracking for Audio Visual Environments (SSTAVE) Project funded by Canada Council for the Arts
+Simple/Sophisticated Tracking for Audio Visual Environments (SSTAVE).

+Project funded by Canada Council for the Arts

 A set of tools for laptop performance, with specific attention to networked laptop ensembles.